Date of Degree

 Copyright 2010 Kevin Robert Langan

 Langan, Kevin.
-"A computational study of two dimensional laminar premixed combustion of methane and some biofuels." thesis, University of Iowa, 2010.
+"A computational study of two dimensional laminar premixed combustion of methane and some biofuels."
+MS (Master of Science) thesis, University of Iowa, 2010.